 Different microorganisms have their preferred habitations.
 Therefore, make sure you are looking at the right place.
 Plankton is the diverse collection of organisms found floating in water that is unable to propel themselves against a current.
 Phytoplankton is referred to as autotrophic algae near the water surface where there is sufficient light to support photosynthesis.
 Zooplankton is small protozoans or animals that feed on other plankton.
 Planktonic microorganisms can be collected by sampling water or using a plankton net.

 Some microorganisms like to anchor on the surface of other objects like rocks and leaves of aquatic plants.
-They can filter-feed or catch passing preys.
+They can filter-feed or catch passing prey.
 Also, don’t miss the bottom sediments.
 There are plenty of microorganisms (called Benthos) that like to stay in this benthic zone where decayed organic materials are rich as food sources.

 [In this figure] The habitation of microorganisms.